Join us for an adventure in flavor!

 This easy Pork Chop Marinade is the BEST!

-Bursting with fresh and herby flavors, it’s the perfect marinade, no matter how you’re cooking your chops.
+Bursting with fresh and herby flavors, it’s my go-to marinade no matter how I’m cooking my chops.

 If you really want to add flavor to your meat, it’s hard to beat a good marinade.

-From sweet and umami Teriyaki Marinade, to the garlicky Mojo Marinade, to our bold and spicy Jerk Marinade, there are so many flavors to choose from.
+From my sweet and umami Teriyaki Marinade, to the garlicky Mojo Marinade, to our bold and spicy Jerk Marinade, I have so many flavors to choose from.

 This pork chop marinade is bright and summery, with plenty of herbs and a squeeze of lemon for freshness.